drhsqlite/fossil-mirror/www/env-opts.md

 variable from the list `FOSSIL_USER`, `USERNAME` (Windows), `USER`, and `LOGNAME` is the user name.
 If none of those are set, then the default user name is "root".

+**TODO** Compare `db_create_default_users()` in `db.c` to
+`user_select()` in `user.c` which checks in a different order...

+Figure out what user is at the controls.

+   1. Use the --user and -U command-line options.

+   2. If the local database is open, check in VVAR.   ???

+   3. Check the default user in the repository (setting `default-user`)

+   4. Try the `FOSSIL_USER` environment variable.

+   5. Try the `USER` environment variable.

+   6. Try the `LOGNAME` environment variable.

+   7. Try the `USERNAME` environment variable.

+   8. Check if the user can be extracted from the remote URL, if there is a remote URL.

 ### Error logging